 Related post: How to Declutter Your Books When You are a Book Lover

-4 – Kitchen countertops
+4 – Declutter your kitchen countertops

 With the holidays, you will have guests over, lots of food, and plenty of decorations.
 Give your kitchen counters a little boost by decluttering them before the holidays.